-We compute distance between each pair of integral curves as we denoted and assemble the measures to create a distance matrix.
-Note that our measure is symmetric and positive-definite but does not necessarily satisfy the triangle inequality, therefore, it is not a metric.
-While our approach is independent of a particular similarity measure, good results in practice require a good similarity measure - one that reflects users' understanding of the similarity between data points (i.e., tracts) and works well for the task at hand.
+We compute the distance between each pair of integral curves as explained and assemble the measures to create a distance matrix.
+Note that our measure is symmetric and positive definite but does not necessarily satisfy the triangle inequality and, therefore, is not a metric.
+While our approach is independent of a particular similarity measure, good results in practice require a good similarity measure-one that reflects users' understanding of the similarity between data points (i.e., tracts) and works well for the task at hand.

-3.3 Clustering
+4.3 Clustering

-For a given tractography dataset we compute a clustering tree using an averagelinkage hierarchical clustering algorithm on the tract distance matrix (e.g., [10]).
-We choose the average-linkage criterion because it is less sensitive than the minimumlinkage to broken tracts due to tracking errors.
-The output of the clustering algorithm is a hierarchical tree called dendrogram.
+For a given tractography dataset we compute a clustering tree using an averagelinkage hierarchical clustering algorithm on the tract distance matrix (e.g., [11]).
+We choose the average-linkage criterion because it is less sensitive than the minimumlinkage to broken tracts that might occur because of tracking errors.
+The output of the clustering algorithm is a hierarchical tree called a dendrogram.
 The height of the tree can be thought as the radius of the bounding ball of the dataset-in the units of the similarity measure used.
-And any horizontal cut on this tree provides a clustering of the dataset.
+Any horizontal cut on this tree provides a clustering of the dataset.
 Therefore, for example, the root node represents a clustering with a single cluster containing all the data points.
 Conversely, the leaf nodes correspond to a clustering where every data point is a cluster.

 We obtain a clustering of tracts by manually setting a cut threshold on the dendrogram.
 This threshold can be also interactively changed by user to control the coarseness of the clustering.
 A constant cut at 60% of the clustering tree's height gave consistent results across the six datasets we experimented with.

-3.4 Planar Projections of Fiber Tracts
+4.4 Planar Projections of Fiber Tracts

-3.4.1 Fiber Tracts as Embedded Points
+4.4.1 Fiber Tracts as Embedded Points

-We use a simple iterative force-directed method for embedding tracts in the plane [11].
-Embedding refers to a one-to-one smooth mapping from fiber tracts to points in the plane that preserves the "structure" of the fiber tracts.
-In this context, the distance matrix computed can be considered as a manifestation of the structure in the fiber tract space.
+We use a simple iterative force-directed method for embedding tracts in the plane [12].
+Embedding is a one-to-one smooth mapping from fiber tracts to points in the plane that preserves the "structure" of the fiber tracts.
+In this context, the distance matrix computed can be considered a manifestation of the structure in the fiber tract space.

-For a given dataset with M tracts, we start with M corresponding points, all placed at the origin initially.
-We then iteratively adjust the positions of these points by moving the pairs of points closer to or further from each other to match with the corresponding D{ij} entries in the similarity matrix.
-To achieve an interactive performance, we use a stochastic sampling technique described in [6] for updating the "forces" between data points.
-Briefly, instead of computing forces on a point x_i from every other point in the dataset, we limit the points acting on x_i to $x_j \in \mathscr{F} = \{N_i \cup S_i\}$, where N_i and S_i are disjoint sets with a constant size.
-We iterate over data points and resample S_i each time by uniformly randomly selecting points from the whole dataset.
-For a randomly selected point x_k , if D{ik} is smaller than $\max{x_i \in N_i} D{il}$, the maximum distance from x_i to any member of N_i , then x_k is assigned to N_i , otherwise it is assigned to S_i .
-N_i loosely represents the neighborhood of the point iterated.
+For a given dataset with M tracts, we start with M corresponding points, all initially placed at the origin.
+We then iteratively adjust the positions of these points by moving the pairs of points closer to or further from each other to match with the corresponding $D{ij}$ entries in the similarity matrix.
+To achieve interactive performance, we use a stochastic sampling technique described in [6] for updating the "forces" between data points.
+Briefly, instead of computing forces on a point $x_i$ from every other point in the dataset, we limit the points acting on $x_i$ to $x_j \in \mathscr{F} = \{N_i \cup S_i\}$ , where $N_i$ and $S_i$ are disjoint sets with a constant size.
+We iterate over data points and resample $S_i$ each time by uniformly randomly selecting points from the whole dataset.
+For a randomly selected point $x_k$ , if $D{ik}$ is smaller than $\max{x_i \in N_i} D{il}$ , the maximum distance from $x_i$ to any member of $N_i$ , then $x_k$ is assigned to $N_i$ , otherwise it is assigned to $S_i$ . $N_i$ loosely represents the neighborhood of the point iterated.

-3.4.2 How Embedding Can Be Used to Color Fiber Tracts
+4.4.2 Using Embedding to Color Fiber Tracts